xStarbound/xStarbound/doc/lua/universeserver.md

 > **The optional `metadata` parameter is only supported on xStarbound v3.5.3+.**

 > _Note:_ Sending, transporting and receiving chat metadata requires xStarbound v3.5.3+ on _both_ the receiving client(s) _and_ the server, _all_ running in xStarbound networking mode (not legacy mode!).
 Due to network compatibility issues, sending, transporting and receiving OpenStarbound v0.1.9+ chat metadata are _not_ supported by xStarbound!
-(An xStarbound server or host _must_ be running in legacy mode to accept connections from OpenStarbound clients without errors.)

 Whispers the given server message to the specified client, optionally with the specified chat message metadata.

 #### `bool` universe.isAdmin(`ClientId` clientId)

 Returns whether the given client ID is flagged as an admin.
+Always returns `false` on a client ID that isn't connected.

 #### `bool` universe.isPvp(`ClientId` clientId)

 Returns whether the given client ID is currently in PvP mode.
+Always returns `false` on a client ID that isn't connected.

 #### `void` universe.setPvp(`ClientId` clientId, `Maybe<bool>` newPvpSetting)